Neuroimaging: Methods and Applications (MSc)

 How will I be supported?

-You will be allocated a personal tutor, who will be one of the module leaders on the course.
+You will be allocated a personal tutor.
 This tutor will be available to provide pastoral care and general advice and will also be responsible for monitoring academic progress.
 The tutor can also help in assigning potential supervisors for the Semester 3 research project.
 The project supervisor will schedule regular meetings to discuss progress and provide advice and guidance

 Students may already have a Personal Development Plan (PDP) in place from their previous University.
 The benefits from PDP flow from an individual setting their own goals and considering the means to achieve them.
 The responsibility for participating in the PDP process rests with students but there will be support in this activity through meetings with Personal Tutors.
 Further information about the PDP, along with some resources to support students will be available via the Virtual Learning Environment programme - Learning Central.
 Course materials (e.g. handouts, presentations) will also be placed on Learning Central where appropriate.